lkorth/CubeSatSim-Ground-System/README.md

 ./start.sh
 ```

+OpenC3 will now be accessible in a browser at `HOSTNAME.local:2900`.
+Where HOSTNAME is typically the
+name of the computer.

 Should you wish to run the stack manually, the following commands may be used instead of the
 `start.sh` script.